 A walk through the forest finishes the tour

-We finished our little walk around Elgsnes with a tour around the forest above the fields.
-This area hides several cremation graves from the migration period.
-Much older is a flake – a kind of axe – from the Mezolitic, some 10 000 years ago found here.
-Keep in mind that Øverlandet – “the upper land” – was a prime seafront location, as the water level was much higher at the end of the ice age.
-The forest path goes in twist and turns down to the fields again where an unopened grave mound from the Merovingian or Viking Age concludes the tour.
+We finished our little walk around Elgsnes with a tour up the Øverlandet – “Upper land” – fields.
+The oldest find at Elgsnes was found here; a flake axe from the Mezolitic, some 10 000 years ago.
+This was a multi-purpose tool for scraping and cutting.
+Keep in mind that Øverlandet was a prime seafront location, as the water level was much higher at the end of the ice age.
+The last part of the walk is up to Durmålstuva hill, where there are several cremation graves from the migration period.
+From there. the forest path goes in twist and turns down to the fields again where an unopened grave mound from the Merovingian or Viking Age concludes the tour.

 The landscape adds to the walk